open-policy-agent/eopa/README.md

 ### Monitoring

  - NewRelic Dashboard [[Link](https://one.newrelic.com/dashboards/detail/MzU5NDA4OHxWSVp8REFTSEJPQVJEfGRhOjMxNTUwNjQ?account=3594088&state=0e224a3f-d3cc-492f-a8c6-fb2fd1caa0e0)]: `Enterprise OPA Health`: Tracks the key metrics / status of all `eopa-trial-*` and `eopa-telemetry*` services.
+ - Terraform Rules for Alerts [[Link](https://github.com/StyraInc/platform-terraform/blob/main/newrelic/alerts/load_alerts.tf)]: Any monitoring config changes made through the NewRelic UI will be automatically overwritten with whatever Terraform is told to provision.
+To make lasting changes to alerting, change them in the Terraform configs.

 ## FAQ